mathLab/ITHACA-SEM/docs/python/README.md

 structure and API remaining unchanged.

-Currently, representative classes from the `LibUtilities`, `StdRegions`, `SpatialDomains` and `LocalRegions` libraries have been wrapped in order to show the proof-of-concept.
+Currently, representative classes from the `LibUtilities`, `StdRegions`, `SpatialDomains`, `LocalRegions` and `MultiRegions` libraries have been wrapped in order to show the proof-of-concept.

 # Features and functionality